Towards Stable Machine Learning Model Retraining via Slowly Varying Sequences: A Framework for ML Model Retraining

 In practice, we are primarily interested in model \(f_B\) as this model has been trained on the full training set and is the one that will be used in production.
-Nevertheless, we choose to train the full sequence \(f_1, \ldots, f_B\) of \(B\) models for the following reasons.
-First, by training the full sequence, we favor models that change smoothly upon the addition of new batches of data.
-Second, forming the full sequence allows us to observe changing patterns, which is crucial for interpretability purposes.
-In all, our approach relies on imposing \emph{stability by process}.
+Nevertheless, we choose to train the full sequence \(f_1, \ldots, f_B\) of \(B\) models since, by doing so, \textbf{(i)} we favor models that change smoothly upon the addition of new batches of data, and \textbf{(ii)} we are able to observe changing patterns, which is crucial for interpretability.
+Our approach thus relies on imposing \emph{stability by process}.